 However, Sean's magic was entirely based around healing, whereas most humans had more range in their talents, even if they did specialise.
 But Sean was the most talented healer on the planet.
 Give him physical contact, a little time and a little effort, and he could heal everything shy of death.

 But Drusilla should have been dead.
-If she was anything other than a vampire - not even the hardiest of demons could've stood up to the peculiar energy of the Beacon, but as Drusilla hadn't been decapitated or stakes, she still clung to life.
+If she was anything other than a vampire - not even the hardiest of half-breed demons could've stood up to the peculiar energy of the Beacon, but as Drusilla hadn't been decapitated or staked, she still clung to life.
 Or unlife. - then she would've been dead.